 Again, when riding your bike, be HIGHLY alert for bad drivers, WEAR A HELMET, and obey all bike laws.
-You can get an expensive ticket for breaking bicycle laws (e.g. for riding on the sidewalk against vehicle traffic, etc. When in doubt, assume that you are subject to the same rights and responsibilities as motor vehicles (in actuality, there are also additional rights and responsibilities for bicycles).
+You can get an expensive ticket for breaking bicycle laws (e.g. for riding on the sidewalk against vehicle traffic, biking at night without bike lights, etc. When in doubt, assume that you are subject to the same rights and responsibilities as motor vehicles (in actuality, there are also additional rights and responsibilities for bicycles).
 Arizona Cycling Street Smarts is a good introductory guide to vehicular cycling.